Discrete time crystal enabled by Stark many-body localization

+$J_z$ with dependence on the system size $N$ investigated in this Letter is designed to facilitate the analytical understanding of the beating timescale and is not necessary for the realization of a stable DTC phase.
+More numerical results with size independent $J_{z}$ can be found below and in the SM \cite{Note1}.

-{\bf Phase transition:} To stabilize DTC phase, MBL is extremely important as discussed above.
-We can see the distribution of level spacing ratio gradually crosses from the Poisson limit to the Gaussian orthogonal ensemble (GOE) type with increasing imperfection $\epsilon$, see Fig. \ref{fig:his-r-N13-main} for level spacing distribution (see the Supplemental Material for details), which means there is a phase transition from MBL phase to trivial thermal phase.
+{\bf Phase transition:} In this section, we investigate the DTC order and choose the general size independent $J_z$.
+To stabilize DTC phase, MBL is extremely important as discussed above.
+As shown in Fig. \ref{fig:his-r-N13-main}, the distribution of level spacing ratio \cite{PhysRevB.75.155111} gradually crosses from the Poisson limit to the Gaussian orthogonal ensemble (GOE) with increasing imperfection $\epsilon$, indicating a phase transition from MBL phase to trivial thermal phase.

-To diagnose the phase transition and discrete time translational symmetry breaking, we utilize two indicators: the magnitude of the subharmonic response and the mutual information (see the Supplemental Material for details).
-We compute the mutual information between the first and last site of the spin chain as a function of $\epsilon$ for fixed $J_{z}$ and $W$.
-As discussed in \cite{PhysRevLett.118.030401}, we perform a numerical exploration of the discrete time translational symmetry breaking to get the critical $\epsilon_{c}$ for fixed $J_{z}$ and $W$, see Fig. \ref{fig:diagram} for the schematic phase diagram consisting the new DTC phase and trivial thermal phase.
+To diagnose the phase transition and discrete time translational symmetry breaking, we utilize two indicators: the magnitude of the subharmonic response and the mutual information between the first and the last site.
+In principle, the critical imperfection $\epsilon_{c}$ can be extracted from the data collapses for mutual information \cite{PhysRevLett.118.030401}.
+Due to limitation of the system size accessible, the critical value $\epsilon_{c}$ and the critical exponents can not be accurately determined for some Hamiltonian parameters (see more details on the finite-size data collapse in the SM \cite{Note1}).
+Nonetheless, the convincing numerical results indeed imply the existence of the DTC phase, see Fig. \ref{fig:diagram} for the schematic phase diagram.
+Even in the presence of a generic spin-spin interaction, the DTC phase still exists and is robust against the imperfection $\epsilon$ (see the SM for more numerical results \cite{Note1}).

+{\bf Discussions and Conclusion:} It was reported that Stark many-body localization can be induced by strong external magnetic field even in the presence of a local phonon bath \cite{sarkar_protecting_2022}.
+On the contrary, DTC stabilized by random disorder MBL is unstable against environmental coupling in open systems \cite{DTC_open_system}.
+Due to the different mechanisms between random MBL and Stark MBL, an interesting future direction is to investigate whether the DTC phase enabled by Stark MBL is robust when coupling to the environment.